HandyLatcher/yosys_synthesis/README.md

-# 🔧 RTL Design and Synthesis using Sky130 PDK
+# 🔧RTL Design and Synthesis using Sky130 PDK

 A complete hands-on journey into RTL design — starting from Verilog fundamentals to synthesis and optimization.
 The repository is organized into day-wise modules, each containing exercises, lab files, and supporting notes.